Foxandxss/telegram-bot/README.md

 ## Available plugins

-For now, just a reddit plugin that show images (not GIFs yet)
+For now, just a reddit plugin that show images and gifs